 Learn about some basic browser and device properties, and design strategies for web content:

-and @support
+@media and @support queries

 See the Pen Containing blocks and position properties by Chris Lindgren (@lndgrn) on CodePen.